lawrencewoodman/techtinkering.com/content/articles/2020-11-09-double-width-c64-style-font-on-the-commodore-vic-20.md

 ### Machine Code

-Next we assemble the routine to muchine code using location $02A1-$02C0 to store it in.
+Next we assemble the routine to machine code using location $02A1-$02C0 to store it in.

 ``` text
 a0 00 b9 00 80 aa 0a 85 0a 8a 05 0a 99 00 1c